Convection can enhance the capacitive charging of porous electrodes: Conclusion

-\emph{Conclusion} Convection can affect the charging dynamics of porous electrodes.
-The results for single pore charging from our simulations show that the change in charging time due to convection can reach values of up to $90~\%$.
-Our analytical model describes the induced fluid flow.
+Convection can strongly affect the capacitive charging dynamics of porous electrodes.
+The results for single pore charging from our simulations show that the change in charging time due to convection can reach values of up to $90\%$ for thin EDLs and slender pores.
+We explained the physical mechanism of delay effects leading to electroconvection during pore charging and formulated an analytical model that predicts the fluid flow up to a constant.
 The model is applicable up to the weakly nonlinear regime, in which the influence of convective effects has a maximum as a function of the ratio of the pore radius and the Debye length, in agreement with the model predictions.
+For higher potentials, linearity, as assumed in the model, breaks down, but the general mechanism of flow induction still holds.
+We introduced an electroconvection number to assess the potential influence of convection on pore charging.
 Simulation results for wall potentials up to \SI{250}{mV} were obtained, much smaller than the potentials commonly applied to supercapacitors.
-The increasing importance of convection with wall potential suggests that this mechanism, so far overlooked in the charging of supercapacitors, may be even more important in application scenarios.
+The increasing importance of convection with increasing wall potential suggests that this mechanism, so far overlooked in the charging of supercapacitors, may be even more important in applications.